instill-ai/pipeline-backend/pkg/component/tools/compogen/README.md

 - `sourceUrl` - Must be a valid URL.
 It must not end with a slash, as the definitions path will be appended.

-Certain optional fields modify the document behaviour:
+Certain optional fields modify the document behavior:

 - `public`, when `true`, will set the `draft` property to `false`.
 - The content of `prerequisites` will be displayed in